...

 Yosemite & the Sierra Nevada

-Yosemite National Park, with its glacier-sculpted valley and granite peaks, is justifiably one of the world’s natural treasures.
-Come in spring when the waterfalls thunder to the valley floor.
-Come in summer when the park is abuzz with visitors to explore by tram, bike or on foot.
-Choose a gentle half-hour hike or reserve a spot for the all-day climb up Half Dome.
+Yosemite National Park, with its glacier-sculpted valley and granite peaks, is one of the world’s natural treasures.
+Visit in spring for the thundering waterfalls or in summer to explore by tram, bike, or on foot.
+Enjoy a gentle hike or climb Half Dome.
 Junior Ranger Walks are popular with kids.
-Backpackers can enjoy the solitude of the park’s high country and expert rock climbers have dozens of granite walls to scale.
-Don’t leave the park without stopping at Glacier Point with its views of Half Dome and Yosemite Valley or at the Mariposa Grove of giant sequoias to marvel at its 2,900-year-old Grizzly Giant.
+Backpackers can find solitude in the park’s high country and expert rock climbers have dozens of granite walls to scale.
+Don’t miss Glacier Point for views of Half Dome and Yosemite Valley or the Mariposa Grove of giant sequoias.

-To see a really big tree—the world’s largest by volume—head south to Sequoia and Kings Canyon national parks and marvel at the weighty General Sherman.
-While still in the mountains, take a trip to Lake Tahoe, North America’s largest alpine lake.
-Along the lake’s west shore, D.L.
-Bliss, Emerald Bay and Sugar Pine Point state parks offer camping, hiking and white sand beaches.
-Farther north at Lassen Volcanic National Park, watch California take shape in the roaring fumaroles, thumping mud pots and boiling pools.
+To see the world’s largest tree by volume, head south to Sequoia and Kings Canyon national parks to marvel at the weighty General Sherman.
+Visit Lake Tahoe, North America’s largest alpine lake.
+Along the lake’s west shore, visit D.L.
+Bliss, Emerald Bay and Sugar Pine Point state parks for camping, hiking and white sand beaches.
+At Lassen Volcanic National Park, watch roaring fumaroles, thumping mud pots and boiling pools.

 Giants in the Mist

-At Humboldt Redwoods State Park, home to the largest contiguous old-growth redwood forest on Earth, drive the 31-mile Avenue of the Giants and make stops along the way to stroll among the titans.
+California’s fog-shrouded coastal range from Oregon to Big Sur boasts the tallest redwoods.
+Humboldt Redwoods State Park, home to the largest contiguous old-growth redwood forest, features the 31-mile Avenue of the Giants.
+Make stops along the way to stroll among the titans.
 Founders Grove with its majestic 346-foot specimen is always a favorite.
-Visit in spring to see the pink redwood lilies and purple calypso orchids in bloom.
+Visit in spring to see pink redwood lilies and purple calypso orchids in bloom.

 Burning Sands & Delicate Wildflowers

-Miles from the coast, California’s deserts are lands of extremes.
-Vast Death Valley National Park holds the record for the hottest temperature, driest climate and lowest elevation in North America.
-It is also famous for its explosion of wildflowers after winter rains.
+California’s deserts are lands of extremes.
+Death Valley National Park holds records for the hottest temperature, driest climate and lowest elevation in North America.
+It is famous for its wildflower explosion after winter rains.
 For a bird’s-eye panorama, stop at Dante’s View.
 On the valley floor, walk the Badwater Salt Flats or take an afternoon drive to Zabriskie Point to snap the garishly colored badlands.
-Trips to Titus Canyon and the Racetrack take you deeper into the park’s unique landscape, but only for those with proper vehicles and preparation.
-Unfortunately the road to Scotty’s Castle remains closed due to flood damage.
-Furnace Creek Campground, one of nine in the park, with sites for RVs, groups and tents, provides a central location for exploring the park.
-Because of favorable weather and temperatures, fall to spring is the park’s busiest time.

 The Mojave National Preserve is famous for its singing sand dunes and 7.6-million-year-old volcanic cinder cones.
 Joshua Tree National Park, a favorite with rock climbers, mountain bikers and birders, is home to the gangly tree that gives the park its name.
 While both have spring wildflower displays, Anza-Borrego Desert State Park is legendary.
 Its flowers are usually the first to burst into color—catching the park’s cactus bloom is the prize.